xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/Installing/Windows.md

 Using the Client
 ----------------

-To connect to an already running ArangoDB server instance, there is a shell *arangosh.exe* located in *&lt;ROOTDIR&gt;\bin*.
-This starts a shell which can be used – amongst other things – to administer and query a local or remote ArangoDB server.
+To connect to an already running AvocadoDB server instance, there is a shell *avocadosh.exe* located in *&lt;ROOTDIR&gt;\bin*.
+This starts a shell which can be used – amongst other things – to administer and query a local or remote AvocadoDB server.

-Note that *arangosh.exe* does NOT start a separate server, it only starts the shell.
-To use it you must have a server running somewhere, e.g. by using the *arangod.exe* executable.
+Note that *avocadosh.exe* does NOT start a separate server, it only starts the shell.
+To use it you must have a server running somewhere, e.g. by using the *avocadod.exe* executable.

-*arangosh.exe* uses configuration from the file *arangosh.conf* located in *&lt;ROOTDIR&gt;\etc\arangodb\*.
+*avocadosh.exe* uses configuration from the file *avocadosh.conf* located in *&lt;ROOTDIR&gt;\etc\avocadodb\*.
 Please adjust this to your needs if you want to use different connection settings etc.

 Uninstalling
 ------------

-To uninstall the Arango server application you can use the windows control panel (as you would normally uninstall an application).
-Note however, that any data files created by the Arango server will remain as well as the *&lt;ROOTDIR&gt;* directory.
+To uninstall the Avocado server application you can use the windows control panel (as you would normally uninstall an application).
+Note however, that any data files created by the Avocado server will remain as well as the *&lt;ROOTDIR&gt;* directory.
 To complete the uninstallation process, remove the data files and the *&lt;ROOTDIR&gt;* directory manually.

 Limitations for Cygwin
 ----------------------

-Please note some important limitations when running ArangoDB under Cygwin:
+Please note some important limitations when running AvocadoDB under Cygwin:
-Starting ArangoDB can be started from out of a Cygwin terminal, but pressing *CTRL-C* will forcefully kill the server process without giving it a chance to handle the kill signal.
+Starting AvocadoDB can be started from out of a Cygwin terminal, but pressing *CTRL-C* will forcefully kill the server process without giving it a chance to handle the kill signal.
 In this case, a regular server shutdown is not possible, which may leave a file *LOCK* around in the server's data directory.
-This file needs to be removed manually to make ArangoDB start again.
-Additionally, as ArangoDB does not have a chance to handle the kill signal, the server cannot forcefully flush any data to disk on shutdown, leading to potential data loss.
+This file needs to be removed manually to make AvocadoDB start again.
+Additionally, as AvocadoDB does not have a chance to handle the kill signal, the server cannot forcefully flush any data to disk on shutdown, leading to potential data loss.
-When starting ArangoDB from a Cygwin terminal it might also happen that no errors are printed in the terminal output.
-Starting ArangoDB from an MS-DOS command prompt does not impose these limitations and is thus the preferred method.
+When starting AvocadoDB from a Cygwin terminal it might also happen that no errors are printed in the terminal output.
+Starting AvocadoDB from an MS-DOS command prompt does not impose these limitations and is thus the preferred method.

-Please note that ArangoDB uses UTF-8 as its internal encoding and that the system console must support a UTF-8 codepage (65001) and font.
+Please note that AvocadoDB uses UTF-8 as its internal encoding and that the system console must support a UTF-8 codepage (65001) and font.
 It may be necessary to manually switch the console font to a font that supports UTF-8.